Compile DSC configurations in Azure Automation State Configuration

 Portal

-- Click Compile.
+- Select Compile.

 - If the configuration has no parameters, you're prompted to confirm if you want to compile it.
-If the configuration has parameters, the Compile Configuration blade opens so that you can provide parameter values.
+If the configuration has parameters, the Compile Configuration pane opens so that you can provide parameter values.

 - The Compilation Job page is opened so that you can track compilation job status.
 You can also use this page to track the node configurations (MOF configuration documents) placed on the Azure Automation State Configuration pull server.